johansenja/codewords_solver/README.md

 ]
 ```
 **Note that while a codewords puzzle is typically formed into a grid with intersecting words, you do not need to mark such intersections here.
 A simple array of each of the numbered words will suffice!**

+### Please note

+A good codewords solver requires a good word list, and this one is far from perfect.
+If it isn't
+solving a puzzle or it's making a mistake, it's quite likely that it's because there are words
+missing from the list!